They say…

 Peter Haydon, a fine brewer immersed in pub and beer history, says in the book that London won’t re-enter the premier league of beer cities “until Londoners at large think about their city and their beer in the same way as the citizens of Munich, Brussels, Denver and Bamberg do.”

-I’m hopeful that we’re some way there, and great beer and world class brewing are already just about firmly enough re-embedded into London’s social and cultural fabric that they’ll survive fickle fashionistas finding something trendier to post about on their tablets.
+I’m hopeful that we’re some way there, and great beer and world class are already just about firmly enough re-embedded into London’s social and cultural fabric that they’ll survive fickle fashionistas finding something trendier to post about on their tablets.

 Meanwhile one of the best things you and I can do to ensure this happens is to continue to enjoy the fruits of all this frenetic activity.
 So raise your glasses, please, for a toast to London brewing.
-You’ve certainly got the widest choice ever of appropriate libations – Beavertown Smog Rocket, Peckham Pils, Brixton Electric IPA, By the Horns Lambeth Walk, N7, The Kernel London Sour, Pressure Drop Stokey Brown, Redchurch Hoxton Stout, Redemption Hopspur or Sambrook’s Wandle are all possibilities that spring to mind.
+You’ve certainly got the widest choice ever of appropriate libations – Smog Rocket, Brick Peckham Pils, Brixton Electric IPA, By the Horns Lambeth Walk, N7, The Kernel London Sour, Pressure Drop Stokey Brown, Redchurch Hoxton Stout, Redemption Hopspur or Sambrook’s Wandle are all possibilities that spring to mind.

 The CAMRA Guide to London’s Best Beer, Pubs and Bars is published on 2 July 2015.